Catalogue: Traditional Program:

 |410||Immunology (3).
 Prereq: BIO 320 or BIO 333 or BIO 370.

-The molecular and cellular basis of immunity: antibody diversity, B-cells, T-cells, antigen presentation, tolerance, autoimmunity, and transplantation.
-(Lecture 3, Lab 1) (Fall, odd years)
+A study of the molecular and cellular basis of immunity: antibody diversity, B-cells, T-cells, antigen presentation, tolerance, autoimmunity, and transplantation.
+(Lecture 3, Lab 1) (Spring, even years)

 |411-412||Undergraduate Research (1 or 2/1 or 2).